MEMORANDUM OPINION AND ORDER

 Terminations of this type usually result from a condition or circumstances over which the employee has no control, such as reductions in staff, the closing of a department, or inability to perform the job.

 Every effort is made to avoid such terminations.
 Where changes in the requirements of the work become necessary, a displaced employee will be transferred to another job whenever it is possible.
-When a termination is unavoidable, the employee will be given reasonable notice or severance pay related to length of service, plus any accrued vacation.
+When a termination is unavoidable, the employee will be given reasonable notice or severаnce pay related to length of service, plus any accrued vacation.

 The language in the last paragraph is sufficiently definite and mandatory to raise an issue for the finder of fact as to whether the language in the handbook is an offer which was accepted by plaintiff’s continued employment.

-Cargill argues that even if these provisions are considered part of plaintiff's contract, the court should find as a matter of law that it complied with the requirements.
+Cargill argues that even if these provisions are considered part of plaintiff’s contract, the court should find as a matter of law that it complied with the requirements.
 Plaintiff concedes that Cargill complied with the requirement of termination with notice or severance pay, but contends that it did not adhere to the provisions regarding efforts to avoid termination or transfer.
-He notes that Cargill itself supplied to its supervisors a document detailing the efforts it expected to be taken prior to terminations, including, among other things, a *285 hiring freeze, a cost-reduction program and shorter work weeks.
-See plaintiff's ex.
-H. Plaintiff cites the deposition of Biorn, who headed the group deciding which employees to terminate, to show that he did not discuss these measures with regard to plaintiff and that little effort was made to transfer plaintiff.
+He notes that Cargill itself supplied to its supervisors a document detailing the efforts it expected to be taken prior to terminations, including, among other things, a

 Construing the evidence in a light most favorable to plaintiff, as the court is required to do, the court finds that genuine issues of material fact remain as to whether Cargill complied with this language in the handbook.
-Summary judgment is inappropriate, therefore, on this part of plaintiff's claim.
+Summary judgment is inappropriate, therefore, on this part of plaintiffs claim.

-The court does find as a matter of law, however, that plaintiff cannot base a breach of contract claim on the language in the Supervisor's Manual.
-Even assuming arguendo that plaintiff properly possessed the Supervisor's Manual and that all the terms inside were communicated to him,[7] many of the statements within are no more than general statements of policy.[8]
-This is particularly true of those statements which refer to "fair treatment" of the employees.
+The court does find as a matter of law, however, that plaintiff cannot base a breach of contract claim on the language in the Supervisor’s Manual.
+Even assuming arguendo that plaintiff properly possessed the Supervisor’s Manual and that all the terms inside were communicated to him, 7 many of the statements within are no more than general statements of policy.
+8 This is particularly true of those statements which refer to “fair treatment” of the employees.

-In particular, plaintiff relies on four provisions of the Supervisor's Manual to create a contract.
-Analysis of the "due notice" provision,[9] the "no surprise" provision,[10] and the "two management employees present" provision[11] shows that these sections are merely guidelines which set forth the general company policy.
-Similarly, the "transfer possibility" provision[12] provides guidance to supervisory employees who must reduce the staff.
+In particular, plaintiff relies on four provisions of the Supervisor’s Manual to create a contract.
+Analysis of the “due notice” provision, 9 the “no surprise” provision, 10 and the “two management employees present” provision 11 shows that these sections are merely guidelines which set forth the general company policy.
+Similarly, the “transfer possibility” provision 12 providеs guidance to supervisory employees who must reduce the staff.
 To be sure, the portion of this provision which deals with outplacement is mandatory and could be said to form an offer.
 It is undisputed, however, that Cargill arranged and paid for outplacement service for plaintiff, satisfying the provision as a matter of law.
-Accordingly, summary judgment on that part of plaintiff's claims which are based on the Supervisor's Manual is appropriate.
+Accordingly, summary judgment on that part of plaintiff’s claims which are based on the Supervisor’s Manual is appropriate.

 C. Contract and Tort Claims